The user then needs to link its program with the Agat library, where the functions are defined . If can be done with a command line like:

 agat -f test.agt myprog

-A good idea is to ask your Window Manager to place new windows at random
+A good idea is to ask your Window Manager to place new windows at random position. (eg for ctwm: RandomPlacement) If you don't specify this, you won't be able to use button1 function.

 Have a look to the Agat.ad file to see the different default ressources.